wjun0830/Difficulty-Aware-Simulator/README.md

 Official PyTorch Repository of "Difficulty-Aware Simulator for Open Set Recognition" (ECCV 2022 Paper)

 ## 1. Requirements
-To run the code, you need to install requirements below.
-We suggest to work with torch version (1.2 ~ 1.7.1).
-Other versions may work fine but we haven't tested them.

-### Environments
 - python 3.6+
 - torch 1.2+
 - torchvision 0.4+